xuanngo2001/cust-live-deb/scripts/repository/inst-std-graphic-xtra-shutter/inst-std-graphic-xtra-shutter.sh.log.md

 * >>>>>>>>> Running inst-std-graphic-xtra-shutter.sh ...
-  * After this operation, 97.9 MB of additional disk space will be used.
+  * After this operation, 97.8 MB of additional disk space will be used.
+  * After this operation, 1,145 kB of additional disk space will be used.
   * Install shutter.
-  * Disk size = 2718088K.
-Space Used = 110872K.
+  * Disk size = 2719836K.
+Space Used = 112580K.
   * The following NEW packages will be installed:
   ```bash
   gconf-service gconf2 gconf2-common gnome-mime-data libart-2.0-2